 Thermotec® radiators spread warmth evenly – the key to a comfortable, cosy room.
 Ever wondered why your toes can feel chilly while the heating’s on full?
 With many kinds of heater, it’s because the warm air is stuck above your head.

 Draughts and Cold Air

 If you have a draught and you can’t find the source, it may well be caused by a radiator that is the wrong size and in the wrong place.
 Cold air is attracted to warm air and this may cause the draught so as a rule of thumb, no part of a room should ever be more than 13 feet from the heat source.
 Is central heating the best option?
 Central heating has drawbacks; unless you are constantly running around the house turning radiators in different rooms on and off during the day, the wall thermostat that is usually located in your hall is controlling the heat centrally, so the radiators in the bedroom are using up expensive energy when you are in the living room.
 There is also the annual servicing and ongoing maintenance costs of central heating, even today’s modern combi boilers are not expected to perform for a great number of years and can cost thousands of pounds to replace.
-We believe our German electric radiators have achieved the best results ever obtained.
+We believe our modern German electric radiators are the best cost effective solution.

 You can arrange for an energy assessment to calculate your U-value (Heat loss calculation) by telephoning a local estate agent as they will have contact details for assessors who can also further advise you on how to improve insulation, often at little or no cost.

 What factors affect how much your electric central heating system cost to run?

 - The cubic metreage (volume) of your property

 - The temperature you want your house to be maintained at